kcl-lang/kcl-lang.io/versioned_docs/version-0.5.0/community/contribute/git-guideline.md

 For example, the commit created by Alice in branch 'alice: fix output fmt bug'.

 ```
-fix(kclvm-printer): fix an output format bug in kclvm-printer
+fix(kcl-printer): fix an output format bug in kcl-printer

-There is an output format bug in kclvm-printer because ...,
+There is an output format bug in kcl-printer because ...,
 So, The calling of method "XXX" is replaced by "HHHH"...,
 ...